Information Flow Control in Machine Learning through Modular Model Architecture: Evaluation

-{\bf Baseline Schemes.} We use two baselines to compare our algorithms with: a) pre-trained GPT-2 and b) GPT-2 fine-tuned on the data from all $50$ ``seen'' domains combined together.
+{\bf Baseline Schemes.} We use two baselines to compare our algorithms with: a) pre-trained GPT-2/OPT and b) GPT-2/OPT fine-tuned on the data from all domains combined together.
 The first ensures non-interference, as none of the inaccessible domains' data is used for training and thus cannot be leaked during inference.
 The second represents an insecure baseline, which provides the best case accuracy that can be achieved using all access-controlled data for fine-tuning.

-Figure~\ref{fig:baseline} shows the perplexity when the test sets from each of the domains are evaluated for the two baselines.
+Figure~\ref{fig:baseline} shows the perplexity when the test sets from each of the domains are evaluated for the baselines a) and b) for the Pushshift dataset.
 We see that the pre-trained model does not perform well, showing the average perplexity over all domains of $55.5$.
 The average perplexity is significantly improved to $29.8$ for the model fine-tuned on all $50$ domains.
 This suggests that using in-domain data when possible can significantly improve model accuracy.
-For all experiments that follow, improvement is shown through the normalized perplexity over the pre-trained model.
+For all experiments that follow, improvement is shown as the normalized perplexity over the pre-trained model.

-{\bf IFC schemes and hyper-parameters.} We study the three proposed algorithms for gating: \verb|gate-known|, \verb|gate-pairwise|, and \verb|gate-cluster|.
-Unless stated otherwise, we show the result for \verb|gate-pairwise| as the representative scheme.
+{\bf Parametric IFC schemes and hyper-parameters.} We evaluate the three proposed algorithms for gating: \verb|gate-known|, \verb|gate-pairwise|, and \verb|gate-cluster| together with output ensembling as our aggregation scheme (unless noted otherwise).
+For \verb|gate-known|, we use the subreddit group/code-repository that the query was originally from as the user-provided domain label $l$.
 Table~\ref{tab:hyperparam} summarizes the hyper-parameters for our IFC schemes.
 We use the following as the default values: $k = 3$, $r = 500$k, $c = 10$k, $s = 10$, and $\lambda = 0.4$.
+An ablation study over these hyper-parameters is provided in Appendix~\ref{sec:appendix-ablation}